egoetz/simple-shell/README.md

 # simple-shell
 Basic shell that will process up to 64 arguments

+Please note that this program uses a Unix system call and thus it will not compile in a Windows environment.

 # Running simple-shell
 After compiling simple-shell, one can simply call the executible.
 This program's main takes no arguments.
 ```